Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 Now I lost it.
 I had patiently overcome every obstacle that life had put in

-my way over the past three months and I had patiently handled every problem
+my way over the past three months.
+I had patiently handled every problem

 that had surfaced today, but this was ridiculous!!
 It was 1:20